syncfusion-content/uwp-docs/uwp/installation-and-deployment/Install-using-the-Offline-Installer.md

 Follow the steps below to install through Command Line in Silent mode.

 1. Double-click the Syncfusion Essential Studio platform setup file.
 The Setup Wizard opens and extracts the package automatically.
-2. The syncfusionessentialuwp_(version).exe file is extracted into the Temp folder.
+2. The syncfusionessentialuniversalwindows_(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder will open.
-The syncfusionessentialuwp_(version).exe file is available in one of the folders.
+The syncfusionessentialuniversalwindows_(version).exe file is available in one of the folders.
-4. Copy the extracted syncfusionessentialuwp_(version).exe file in local drive.
+4. Copy the extracted syncfusionessentialuniversalwindows_(version).exe file in local drive.
 5. Cancel the Wizard.
 6. Open the Command Prompt in administrator mode and pass the following arguments.